Last updated: First published:

 The ::view-transition-old

-pseudo elements are created in a pre-order depth first traversal of the old DOM.
+pseudo elements are created in the paint-order of the elements of the old DOM.
 When an element with a view-transition-name

 is encountered, its old image is captured.
 During this process, other elements with view transition names are effectively ignored, as if their visibility